goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 > Image taken from ["Improved Denoising Diffusion Probabilistic Models"](https://arxiv.org/pdf/2102.09672)

-> Top is nosie being added by a linear variance scheduler, notice how after only a few steps the image starts looking like complete noise
+> Top is noise being added by a linear variance scheduler, notice how after only a few steps the image starts looking like complete noise

 > Bottom is noise being added by a cosine variance scheduler.

 Now that we understand how we can add noise to the images & how we can control the different kinds of noise.
-But there is something much more important that we need to talk about, that is.
+There is something much more important that we still haven't talked about, that is.
 WHY ARE WE DOING THIS and WHY DOES THIS WORK?

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/33.webp)